saucelabs/sauce-docs/docs/visual-testing/workflows/review.md

 :::

-### Bulk Approve
+### Bulk Accept

-You can bulk approve all the snapshots in a build by clicking on the "More options"-button from the "Build"-page
+You can "bulk accept" all the snapshots in a build by clicking on the "More options"-button from the "Build"-page

 <img src={useBaseUrl('/img/sauce-visual/build-bulk-accept.jpg')} alt="Build page bulk accepts"/>